ianopolous/ErasureCodes/README.md

 # ErasureCodes
-A Javascript implementation of Reed-Solomon erasure codes
+A Javascript implementation of Reed-Solomon erasure codes.
+This library is optimised for, and operates on, large Uint8Arrays.
+To include, simply add erasure.js to your project, and call the *split*, and *recombine* methods.
+The recombine method assume the fragments are in the same order as they were initially after encode.

 A browser benchmark demonstrating erasure encoding and decoding is at: http://ianopolous.github.io/ErasureCodes/erasure.html